boltlabs-inc/zkchannels-spec/tezos/5-tezos-escrowagent.md

 ## Contract requirements

 * The contract keeps track of its current `status` that can be used to determine which entrypoint can be called.
 The initial status is set to `AWAITING_FUNDING`.
 The possible statuses are: `AWAITING_FUNDING`, `OPEN`, `EXPIRY`, `CUST_CLOSE`, `CLOSED`.
-* The contract keeps track of a dispute timeout period (denoted by `selfDelay`) that is used to determine whether an entrypoint call of type `custClaim` or `merchClaim` is legitimate.
+* The contract keeps track of a timeout period (denoted by `selfDelay`) that is used to determine whether an entrypoint call of type `custClaim` or `merchClaim` is legitimate.
 * The contract stores `rev_lock` when submitted by `cust_addr` during `custClose`.
-* The contract stores the customer's balance during the period after `custClose` is called.
+* The contract stores the customer's closing balance after `custClose` is called.
 ### Initial contract arguments
 The zkChannel contract is originated with the following channel-specific arguments:
 * `cid`